 When should I use "Dear" instead of "Hi"?

 "Dear" is used in formal situations such as job application, legal documents, and initial contact with senior officials.
-"Hi" is used in a modern business environment where friendliness is emphasized. -
+"Hi" is used in a modern business environment where friendliness is emphasized.
+As a general rule, use "Dear" when contacting someone for the first time in a professional context, and "Hi" for ongoing conversations with colleagues or known contacts.
+The key is to match the formality of the greeting to the relationship and context. -

 2